Our Team

 Mary Jane has worked with the MCFC since 2015, minus a small term with the federal government in 2022-2023.
 She is happy to be back at the MCFC and managing several innovative projects to steward and restore Wabanaki forests on both Crown and private lands.
 Mary Jane has been involved with many facets of Nova Scotia’s shift to ecological forestry, playing an influential role the Lahey Forest Practices Review and serving on the Department of Natural Resources initial Minister’s Advisory Committee.

-Originally hailing from Calgary, Alberta, Ellen learned to love the outdoors at a young age, from camping in the Rocky Mountains to biking and hiking the trails and woodlands of Nova Scotia.
-Always intrigued by the interplay of people, place and expression, she obtained her Master of Journalism from the University of King’s College.
-Her background in teaching English and investigative journalism has resulted in a career in communications, focused on environmental organizations and the wider non-profit community.
+Originally from Calgary, Alberta, Ellen developed a love for the outdoors at a young age, from camping in the Rocky Mountains to biking and hiking the trails and woodlands of Nova Scotia.
+Drawn to the intersection of people, place, and storytelling, she earned a Master of Journalism from the University of King’s College.
+With a background in teaching English and investigative journalism, Ellen has built a career in communications, focusing on environmental and community-based non-profit organizations.

 Matt began working with MCFC as the Operations Manager in November 2021.
 An avid outdoors person and maple syrup connoisseur originally hailing from Pictou County, Nova Scotia, Matt graduated from the Maritime College of Forest Technology and University of New Brunswick.
 Working under the guidance of the ED & Board, Matt is responsible for the planning, implementation, and supervision of forest management activities on MCFC lands.